boost-cmake/bcm/doc/src/BCMPkgConfig.rst

 .. option:: TARGET <TARGET>

 This is the target which will be used to set the various pkgconfig fields.
-This is optional.
-If a target is not given it will use the target define by either ``bcm_package`` or ``bcm_boost_package``.